Currency:

 • use geolocation (GPS)

-• chat with friends
+• communicate with friends

-How does Google handle mobile results?
+How does Google manage mobile results?

 • Googlebot